Tommy Pham Preview, Player Props: Diamondbacks vs. Padres

-The Arizona Diamondbacks and Tommy Pham, who went 1-for-3 with an RBI last time out, battle Rich Hill and the San Diego Padres at PETCO Park, Thursday at 9:40 PM ET.
+Tommy Pham -- batting .263 with three doubles, two home runs, three walks and 10 RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Diego Padres, with Seth Lugo on the hill, on August 18 at 9:40 PM ET.

-He had a one-hit showing in his previous game (1-for-3) against the Rockies.
+He notched a home run while going 1-for-4 in his last game against the Padres.

 Tommy Pham Game Info & Props vs. the Padres